irskep/ninetyfive/Readme.md

 * For other elements inside a React component, use the naming scheme `W95__ReactComponentName__SemanticSubcomponentName`.
   * The exceptions to this rule are classes that may be used in more than one component, like `W95__WindowTitle`.
 * If a class is used to modify the appearance of an element, rather than providing its base styles, it must use the form `m-foo-bar`.
 For example, you could end up with `W95__List__ListItem m-selected`.
-* Colors must be defined in CSS variables.
+* Colors must be defined in CSS variables in `general.scss`.
 * Do not nest CSS rules unless the nesting is functionally necessary.
+* Roughly one SCSS file per component, with an identical name and `.scss` suffix.